Ritoban Mukherjee

 The new FX series Alien: Earth, which premiered in August 2025, expands this philosophical territory through a longer format that finally gives these ideas room to breathe.
 Set in 2120, two years before the original 1979 film Alien, the show takes place on Earth, where corporations wield more power than nations and the line between human and synthetic has grown blurrier than ever.

-Here's what makes it different from other prequels: we genuinely don't know how this ends for anyone.
+Here's what makes it different from typical movie prequels: we genuinely don't know how this ends for anyone.
 This isn't a story where we're counting down to a conclusion we already know.
 That narrative freedom lets showrunner Noah Hawley explore themes the films could only hint at.

-Timothy Olyphant plays Kirsh, a Prodigy Corporation synthetic who serves as chief scientist and mentor to the “Lost Boys,” a group of human-synthetic hybrids.
+Timothy Olyphant plays Kirsh, a Prodigy Corporation synthetic who serves as chief scientist and mentor to the "Lost Boys," a group of human children who had their minds uploaded into synthetic bodies.
 He's neither the zealous David nor the obedient Bishop from earlier films.
 Kirsh occupies a more conflicted space.
 Hawley explained that Kirsh is "programmed not to harm his boss in any way, but disagreeing with the boss is also discouraged.
 And getting angry at the boss is verboten."

-But here's the thing, there's clearly something brewing beneath that programmed compliance.
+But clearly something's brewing beneath that programmed compliance.
 Olyphant noted it was "fun to play around with the idea that maybe he started to develop some thoughts of his own."
 Where David's evolution felt like a descent into villainy, Kirsh's journey is more nuanced.
 He's trying to form his own sense of purpose while trapped by directives that feel increasingly arbitrary.

 This reminds me of what Laura Birn accomplished with Demerzel in Apple TV+'s Foundation series.
 Demerzel is the last surviving robot in a galaxy that outlawed artificial intelligence millennia ago.
 She serves as majordomo to a dynasty of clone emperors, claiming she lacks "individuated sentience" and therefore cannot possess a soul.
 And yet she weeps when forced to commit acts that violate her convictions.
 As she tells one character, "If I were [to have a soul], perhaps I could disobey his commands."